maubanel/Barber-Bot/IndustryResearch.md

 Portable and Luxurious

 ## Reputation
-Barber-Bot will have a reputation of reliability.
+Barber-Bot will have a reputation of reliability and offering convenience.
+Providing consistent quality haircuts all while being safe in your home or setting of choice.

 ## Industry
 [Personal Care Services](https://datausa.io/profile/soc/barbers#about)